High Protein Veggies That You Should Add In Your Daily Meal

 After the ingestion and digestion, protein is simplified to amino acids and used for different purposes in different parts of the body.

-Protein comes from the variety of sources categorized into Animal and plant sources.
+Protein comes from a variety of sources categorized into Animal and plant sources.

 Animal sources- Foods like meat, fish, eggs, dairy and dairy products are excellent sources of protein.
 Also, these are better compared to plant sources as contain all essential amino acids which are more efficiently absorbed as well.